Wanderers-Of-The-Rift/wotr-docs/website/docs/code/datapack/format/abilities.md

 ### Targeting

 All abilities start by targeting the caster, but as the tree of effects is processed new targets can be selected - both entities and blocks.
-The TargetingEffect in particular allows for a range of different ways to selected, but many effects may also select new targets for their child effects based on their actions.
+The TargetingEffect in particular allows for a range of different ways to select new targets, but many effects may also select new targets for their child effects based on their actions.
 For example, child effects of the SummonEffect will target the summoned entities.

 ## Ability Types